Please note: Currently, I am not taking on any new referrals

-A psychoanalytic psychotherapist, counsellor and experienced mental health professional in London Bridge, Southwark and Waterloo with 8 years experience working with people suffering with a variety of problems, from a variety of backgrounds.
+A psychoanalytic psychotherapist, counsellor and experienced mental health professional in London Bridge, Southwark and Waterloo with a decade of experience working with people suffering from a variety of problems, coming from a variety of backgrounds.

-My London Bridge psychotherapist practice is within easy reach of all of Central London, South London, and near London Bridge station, as well as Waterloo, Southwark, Lambeth North, Blackfriars and Elephant and Castle stations.
+Where am I based?
+My London Bridge-based psychotherapy practice is in within easy reach of all of Central London, South London.
+The sessions take place in walking distance of London Bridge station and Borough station, and with easy access from Waterloo, Southwark, Lambeth North, Blackfriars and Elephant and Castle stations.

 Psychotherapy is a space to...

 think about questions you can’t let go of

 talk about big life changes you are going through or are coming up